frm430342210/test-php-sdk/docs/SDK.md

 gasPrice|Long|Required, transaction gas price, unit MO, 1 BU = 10^8 MO, size limit [1000, Long.MAX_VALUE]
 feeLimit|Long|Required, the minimum fees required for the transaction, unit MO, 1 BU = 10^8 MO, size limit [1, Long.MAX_VALUE]
 operation|BaseOperation[]|Required, list of operations to be committed which cannot be empty ceilLedgerSeq|long|Optional, set a value which will be combined with the current block height to restrict transactions.
 If transactions do not complete within the set value plus the current block height, the transactions fail.
-The value you set must be greater than 0.
+The value you set must be bigger than 0.
 If the value is set to 0, no limit is set. metadata|String|Optional, note

 > Response data